Delivers drop-in, scrambled versions of Linux® for zero day protection

 We then take the compiler and apply it to the totality of the Linux stack.
 These binaries are delivered through a standard package repository for your favorite version of Linux.
 Simply add Polyverse to the front of your mirror list, and then you're protected!

-Polymorphic Linux Stops Attacks, Not Just Alert When One is Occurring
+Polyverse’s polymorphic versions of Linux Stop Attacks, Not Just Alert When One is Occurring

 Access a uniquely randomized set of binaries for the full Linux stack.
 Deployment is simple, taking less than 5 minutes.